 When choosing colours for your House, it is best that you make the decision instead of trusting someone else.
 Since there are hundreds of options in paint colours, it may seem to be a difficult task.
 But just as you coordinate colours everyday in what you wear, you can choose colours of your choice for your rooms.
-To help you better, I as an Architect have explained the colours that are commonly used in Interiors along with their effects.
+To help you better, I as an Architect have explained the colours that are commonly used in Interiors along with their effects under the following headings.
 I have also suggested how they can be used in different rooms in a House.

 Psychologically, blue is associated with tranquility, peace and contentment.
 This must be because blue reminds you of Nature, the clear sky and pure water.
 Blue is timeless, linking the present with tradition.
 However, if used indiscriminately, it can produce strong feelings of melancholia and uneasiness and can be quite depressing.

 Blue in Interiors: Blue shades can be used for a restful or a bold effect.
 Pale blue has a calming effect and gives space to a room and can be used for larger areas.
 A darker blue will draw things closer and add depth.
 Blue teams up smartly with browns and whites.
 So next to a wooden bookshelf, it builds up a striking corner.